-What lurks behind this innocent invitation to the next lesson from the Priory School?
-Why, chills and thrills!
-Come revel in diabolical deeds—and fiendish costume—at our next meeting on Saturday, October 20, 2018, from 12:00-4:00 PM.
+As the weather changes, let us celebrate with a quick trip to the continent.
+The next meeting of the Priory Scholars is on Saturday, October 19, 2019, from 12:00-4:00 PM.
 Class will be held, as usual, at THE CHURCHILL TAVERN, 45 East 28th Street, New York, NY 10016.
 The restaurant is located between Madison and Park Avenues, around the corner from the 28th Street subway station for the 4 & 6 trains.
 As always, we recommend registering early.
 Please note our new pre-payment policy below.

-Our class will be based around “The Adventure of the Dying Detective.”
+Our class will discuss “The Disappearance of Lady Frances Carfax.”
 We will be challenged by another of Prof. Raj Pandravada’s quizzes.
-For our discussion, I encourage you to read the story and reflect upon the below possible topics of discussion:
+In preparation, I encourage you to read the story and reflect upon some possible topics of discussion, below:

 If financial challenges may prevent you from attending, please contact the Headmaster directly at NickMartorelli@gmail.com to inquire about our scholarship program.

-In addition to our spirited discussion and prizes for the winners of the quiz, there will be toasts, homework presentations, reports from recent Sherlockian events, a rousing rendition of our school song, and more!
-If you are interested in offering a toast or completing a homework assignment, please inquire of Prof. Tamar Zeffren at email@example.com the Headmaster.
+In addition to our spirited discussion and prizes for the winners of the quiz, there will be toasts, reports from recent Sherlockian events, a rousing rendition of our school song, and more!
+If you are interested in offering a toast or completing a homework assignment, please inquire of Prof. Tamar Zeffren at firstname.lastname@example.org or the Headmaster.